Cooling of electrons via superconducting tunnel junctions and their arrays exhibiting nodal lines

 In this work, we study the opportunity for a one-time cooling of an electron bath {\it via electrons} that come from it, pass through the setup based on superconducting tunnel junctions, and leave further into the circuit, see Fig.~\ref{fig:setup} (a).
-If electrons from an isolated electron bath leave through the setup featuring a higher entropy, they remove heat from the bath in order to increase their entropy.
-Thus, the bath cools down.
+Due to an applied low voltage, a small current is transferring the electrons from the bath into the circuit containing the high-entropy setup.
+In order to pass through the setup, the electrons need to reach the entropy of the setup, and this they do by acquiring heat from other electrons in the bath.
+Electrons, which transfer from the bath into the setup, therefore extract heat from the bath with themselves.
 Once the electrons pass the high-entropy setup, they move on through the conductors of lower entropy and therefore emit heat there.
-This scheme is analogous to the one described in Ref.~\cite{dolleman:abstract} and allows for addressing specifically electrons instead of phonons.
+This scheme is analogous to the one described in Refs.~\cite{dolleman:abstract, dolleman:arxiv26} and allows for addressing specifically electrons instead of phonons.

-We suggest to use superconducting tunnel junctions exhibiting nodal lines in order to obtain large entropy for very low energies.
+We suggest to use superconducting tunnel junctions exhibiting nodal lines in order to obtain a large entropy for very low energies.
 We start from considering a tunnel junction consisting of two conventional superconductors with equal real mean fields and a $\pi$-phase shift, $\Delta_2=-\Delta_1=\Delta$, and an insulating layer in-between.
-We show that there is a point, $t=\Delta$ with $t$ being the tunnelling amplitude, where entropy becomes infinite.
+We show that there is a point, $t=\Delta$ with $t$ being the tunnelling amplitude, where the density of states becomes infinite.
 Certainly, in real conditions, this peak will not be infinite, but will be restricted at least by scattering due to irregularities of the structure \cite{bruder:prb96}, e.g., in the contact regions between different materials.
-However, this peak would be hard to find in experiments, therefore, we consider a tunnel junction with a ferroelectric layer in-between, see Fig.~\ref{fig:setup} (b).
-Ferroelectrics, when polarized, produce spin-orbit interaction \cite{zhang:prb24}, thus the electrons' spins will rotate, while tunnelling through the ferroelectric layer.
+However, this peak would be hard to find in experiments, and therefore, we consider a tunnel junction with a ferroelectric layer in-between, see Fig.~\ref{fig:setup} (b).
+Ferroelectrics, when polarized, produce a spin-orbit interaction \cite{zhang:prb24}, thus the electrons' spins will rotate, while tunnelling through the ferroelectric layer.
 This makes the peak structure more complicated, exhibiting dependencies on chemical potential and the strength of polarization.
 The remnant polarization of a ferroelectric can be flipped with an external electric field \cite{izyumskaya2009oxides, pan:csr24}.
 It can also be varied by different means, e.g., by mechanical stress \cite{acosta:apl14} and UV light \cite{dimos1994photoinduced, warren:apl95, cao:jmc12}.

 For more fine-tuned temperature control, e.g., variation of temperature by several times, we suggest to use a multilayer structure of superconductors and ferroelectrics, with a phase difference of $\pi$ between neighbouring superconducting layers, see Fig.~\ref{fig:setup} (c).
 We consider both aligned and alternating polarizations of ferroelectric layers.
 This structure has nodal lines with a mostly linear spectrum around them, and thus an interesting dependence of the density of states (DOS) on various parameters of the system, giving different opportunities for tuning the entropy of the setup and consequently the temperature of the electron bath.